 The big day has arrived.
 You are moving to a new country and, of course, your pet is coming with you!
 But, how are you handling this potentially stressful moment?

 In our previous article of this pet relocation series we have asked our relocations experts to provide us with the best tips for the move and for a successful adjustment in the new country.

 1. The day of the move

-Last but not least, remember that the check-in for your pet normally is 4 hours before the flight, and not 2!
+Last but not least, remember that the check-in for your pet is normally 4 hours before the flight, and not 2!

-2. The arrival in the new country
+2. The arrival - the new country

 3. In the new house

 Before your pet arrives in your new home, you should start working on his arrival.
 Furnish the house and think about where his “bedroom” will be.
 Search for a comfortable and warm place, from where the family conversations can be heard.
 This is important, especially at the beginning, when he might feel insecure in the new environment.
 Avoid changing his bed or house and try not to clean his objects before or after the relocation to keep the familiar smells.

 Another good tip is to hide his favorite objects around the house.
 If you do this when your pet arrives, he can start exploring the new surroundings and search for his favorite toys.
 This way his first experience in the new environment will be extremely positive.